pythonbrasil/pybr2024-cdc/cdc.md

 ---

 ## [Python Brasil Code of Conduct](#en)

-The Python Brasil event is a friendly, harmonious, inclusive, and intimidation-free environment where everyone is welcome and civility is required.
+Python Brasil is an event with the purpose of providing a harassment-free experience for everyone involved, regardless of gender identity, sex, sexual orientation, disability, physical appearance, body composition, race, social class, religion, and any representation of diversity.

 Therefore: